-The film Constantine was released in early 2005 to a less than receptive audience.
+The film Constantine was released in early 2005 to a moderately receptive audience.
 Based on the lesser-known DC Comics series Hellblazer, it told the story of a desperately dishevelled necromancer fighting a lonely war against the forces of hell.
-Though the film Constantine has gained some respect over the years, there is still one question that hounds the film like a possessed bulldog.
+Though the film Constantine has gained a fair amount of respect over the years, there is still one question that hounds the film like a possessed bulldog.
 Why in God’s name would you cast Keanu Reeves as John Constantine?

 Don’t get me wrong, I’m a big fan of Keanu Reeves.
-From the original Bill and Ted’s Excellent Adventure to his cameo as Johnny Silverhand in the upcoming videogame Cyberpunk 2077, it is always wonderful to see Keanu in his element.
-With his recent, and delightfully baffling, return to the spotlight in 2019, it’s not surprising that there are rumors of Keanu revisiting his portrayal of John Constantine in the DCEU.
-As much as I am a fan, here are some reasons that would be a very, very bad idea.
+From the original Bill and Ted’s Excellent Adventure to his cameo as Johnny Silverhand in the videogame Cyberpunk 2077, it is always wonderful to see Keanu in his element.
+I even consider myself a fan of the 2005 Constantine, though that’s more for Peter Stormare than anything.
+With news of Keanu revisiting his portrayal of John Constantine, it’s worth going over some reasons that connecting him to the DCEU would be a very bad idea.

-One of the first things that any fan of the Hellblazer comic series will complain about the 2005 film adaptation is that Keanu Reeves is not even remotely British.
-The character comic book has always been portrayed as a British national.
+One of the first things that any fan of the Hellblazer comic series will complain about the 2005 film adaptation is that Keanu Reeves is not even remotely British (and thank God he didn’t try to fake it).
+The comic book character has always been portrayed as a British national.
 While this might seem like a small thing, Constantine’s nationality is more than a footnote, it is a major piece of his personality.
 Every page of dialogue In the comics oozes with English slang and that special brand of British swagger that you can only get if you grew up in the slums of Liverpool.

 I can not imagine what Keanu Reeves might look like with blond hair, or maybe I just don’t want to.
 The John Constantine of the Hellblazer comics was modelled after the legendary musician Sting (specifically as he appeared in Quadrophenia) whose hair, much like his albums, is a glistening shade of platinum.
 That’s not to say that Constantine couldn’t be played by someone without his trademark golden mane, given they have the appropriate attitude, but if they truly want to pay homage to the source material then they should at least pick someone with a decent dye job.